What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 If a resident or guest is affected:

-• Inform the hygiene management or the house management internally
+• Inform hygiene management or management internally

-In hotels or restaurants the following applies:
+In hotels or restaurants, the rule is:

 • Briefly inform staff, do not spread panic